top of page

 George Washington did not play a part in the Battle of Bunker Hill--he just missed it, arriving in Cambridge in early July 1775.
 It would take a long time before the Continental Army (CA) could build back up their gunpowder reserves.
 In fact, Washington could not engage the British until he had more powder.

 Lack of quality gunpowder was a persistent worry for Washington especially throughout 1776.
 The colonies did not produce it in large quantities.
 The only options were priviteering British vessels and runs down to the French West Indies to get it.
 Patriot priviteering was very successful.
-Not until 1778, did the French come in-- they produced the best gunpowder.
+Not until 1778, did the French officially come in-- they produced the best gunpowder.
 For more on Rev War gunpowder history visit: https://revolutionarywarjournal.com/gunpowder/.

 George Washington c1776 by Charles Wilson Peale.
 He had just agreed to command, the Continental Army.
 He always fretted about the health and well-being of his troops, except if they deserted and then there was hell to pay if caught.
 Source: The White House Historical Association